Rosanna Arquette and More Silence Breakers Share Powerful Messages After Harvey Weinstein Verdict

 Furthermore, Sivan said the verdict was "a celebration for us, for the women [and] for all of the journalists that put their jobs on the line to tell our stories."

-"But most of all, it's a win for all of us because no-one should get away with what he's done in the last 30 years without accountability and now it looks like the tide has turned."
+"But most of all, it's a win for all of us because no one should get away with what he's done in the last 30 years without accountability and now it looks like the tide has turned."

 O'Connor added that "the scales of justice restored the balance of power" yesterday and that "they tipped in favor of survivors of assault and workplace inequity."